 Configure your system

-The following videos show how to configure various features and functions within AXIS Camera Station.
+The following videos show how to configure various features and functions within your AXIS Camera Station solution.

 Auto-configuration of AXIS Camera Station via AXIS Site Designer